RISK WARNING NOTICE

 Emerging markets may face adverse international relations or international economic sanctions or international attention to their practices with respect to their governmental, administrative, economic and fiscal systems, their practices with respect to the prevention of money laundering and financial crime and their practices on the international effort to combat terrorism.
 Sanctions may apply to higher risk countries as a whole or to natural or legal persons from or affiliated with such emerging markets.

 A particular risk in emerging markets is that it may not always honour investor protection guarantees, which may have a negative impact on foreign investments, and as a result such foreign investments may be abandoned, interrupted or reversed.
 There can be no assurances that any securities or assets of the Issuing company will not be subject to nationalisation, requisition or confiscation, or compulsory re-organisation by any authority or body.
-Your attention is drawn to the fact that certain constitutions within emerging markets may allow respective national governme
+Your attention is drawn to the fact that certain constitutions within emerging markets may allow respective national governments to undertake such actions without fairly compensating the original investors.

 Economic Risks